Hole (band): 1999–2002: Final tour and disbandment

-2009–2013: Reformation and name dispute
+2009–2013: Reformation

 On June 17, 2009, seven years after Hole's disbandment, NME reported that Love was re-forming the band with guitarist Micko Larkin for an upcoming album, on which Melissa Auf der Maur would be providing backup vocals.
 Days later, Melissa Auf der Maur stated in an interview that she was unaware of any reunion, but said Love had asked her to contribute harmonies to an upcoming album.
 In response, Eric Erlandson stated in an interview with Spin magazine that a reunion could not take place without his involvement, citing that he and Love "have a contract".

 Hole launched a new website and various social media pages on January 1, 2010, and performed on Friday Night with Jonathan Ross in February.
 On February 17, 2010, they played a full set at the O2 Shepherd's Bush Empire, with support from Little Fish.
 On March 16, the first Hole single in ten years was released, titled "Skinny Little Bitch"; it peaked at No. 29 on the Billboard Rock Chart, and at No. 21 on the Alternative Singles chart.
 The track also received airplay on Active rock and alternative radio.

 Nobody's Daughter was released on April 26, 2010, worldwide on Mercury Records, and was received moderately well by music critics.
 Rolling Stone gave the album three out of five stars, but noted "[while Love] was an absolute monster vocalist in the nineties, the greatest era ever for rock singers ...
 She doesn't have that power in her lungs anymore – barely a trace.
 But at least she remembers, and that means something in itself."
 The magazine also referred to the album as "not a true success", but a "noble effort".
 Love's voice, which had become noticeably raspier, was compared to the likes of Bob Dylan.
 NME gave the album a 6/10 rating, and Robert Christgau rated it an "A−", saying, "Thing is, I can use some new punk rage in my life, and unless you're a fan of Goldman Sachs and BP Petroleum, so can you.
 What's more, better it come from a 45-year-old woman who knows how to throw her weight around than from the zitty newbies and tattooed road dogs who churn most of it out these days.
 I know—for her, BP Petroleum is just something else to pretend about.
 But the emotion fueling her pretense is cathartic nevertheless."
 In support of the release, Hole toured extensively between 2010 and 2012 throughout North America and Europe, as well as performing in Russia and Brazil.